• Share this on:

 Sustainability and social compliance

 It is common for buyers to ask for assurances of good practices.
-This is due to concerns about excessive water use in avocado cultivation in arid production areas of Peru, Chile and South Africa, in addition to social issues and deforestation, for example, in Mexico.
-The best way to do this is through adopting social and environmental standards, such as Sedex Members Ethical Trade Audit (SMETA) and GlobalG.A.P..
+This is due to concerns about excessive water use in avocado cultivation in arid production areas of Peru, Chile and South Africa.
+Buyers are also aware of social issues and deforestation, for example, in Mexico.
+The best way to show good practices is through adopting social and environmental standards, such as Sedex Members Ethical Trade Audit (SMETA) and GLOBALG.A.P..
 These are the minimum requirements to get your avocados into large supermarkets in Europe.
-Several large retailers are now upgrading their requirements to the Rainforest Alliance.
+Several large retailers have upgraded their requirements to meet the standards of the Rainforest Alliance.

 Major avocado buyers have environmental and ethical policies in place.
 Westfalia Fruit UK is a leading avocado company in the United Kingdom.
-They audit suppliers at grower level with standards such as SMETA, Fair for Life, Rainforest Alliance, and GRASP.
-The company uses for example the SEDEX RADAR Tool which contains risk data on different topics such as forced labour, water risk and biodiversity, and the Sedex Forced Labour Indicators tool to understand where potential indicators of forced labour have been identified within the supply chain.
+They audit suppliers at grower level with standards such as SMETA, Fair for Life, Rainforest Alliance, and GLOBALG.A.P.
+GRASP.
+Westfalia Fruit UK uses the Sedex Radar Tool, which contains risk data on different topics such as forced labour, water risk and biodiversity.
+And they use the Sedex Forced Labour Indicators tool to understand where potential indicators of forced labour have been identified within the supply chain.

-In the near future you can expect new environmental and social initiatives with standards that become more extensive with regular audits.
-For example, the Sustainable Trade Initiative for Fruit and Vegetables (SIFAV) has formulated new goals towards 2025 that include reducing the carbon footprint and increasing sustainable water use.
+In the near future, you can expect new environmental and social initiatives with standards that become more extensive with regular audits.
+For example, the Sustainable Trade Initiative for Fruit and Vegetables (SIFAV) has formulated new goals towards 2025 that include reducing the carbon footprint, which will increase social standards and sustainable water use.
 SIFAV is a private covenant between European importers and retailers.
 One of the SIFAV members is Nature’s Pride, a big player in the avocado trade.
-With this in mind, it is sensible to measure your environmental impact and explore new standards such as SPRING, a GlobalG.A.P. add-on for sustainable irrigation and groundwater use, or the Corporate Carbon Footprint of TÜVRheinland.
+With this in mind, it is sensible to measure your environmental impact and explore new standards.
+Think about standards such as SPRING, a GLOBALG.A.P. add-on for sustainable irrigation and groundwater use, or the Corporate Carbon Footprint of TÜVRheinland.

 The Green Deal